 It’s been six months since we first wrote about the college admissions scandal and sentencing possibilities.
 But this story continues to make headlines as sentences are handed down and new charges continue to be added.
-Del Mar criminal lawyer Peter M. Liss has the newest updates in the story, including the sentences handed down to many of those involved.
+Carmel Valley defense attorneys like Peter M. Liss has the newest updates in the story, including the sentences handed down to many of those involved.

 College Bribery Scandal by The Numbers